imlinhanchao/github-picbed/readme.md

 ## Preparation

 1. You need to create an access token in [GitHub](https://github.com/settings/tokens).
 Select only `repo` for the `select scopes`.
 2. Create a repository use to upload files.
+And then enable GitHub Pages.

 ## Functions